 2. Compliance with regulations

 There are two regulations concerning emergency calling that you should be aware of: RAY BAUM’S Act and Kari’s Law.
 Both regulations require 911-supported phone systems to include dispatchable locations.
-We go in-depth about these key federal MLTS E911 laws and regulations here.

 3. Manage E911 from the same interface as your other phone lines